pinf/loader-js/README.md

 Priority: Low
 -------------

-  * Refactor to leverage Q promises throughout
+  * Refactor to leverage Q promises throughout.
-  * Run exported programs on all platforms (not just browser)
+  * Run exported programs on all platforms (not just browser).
+  * Refactor, abstract and simplify various concepts like descriptors, locators, mapping resolver.

 Contribute